-Dr. Tom Smithyman is a 1990 graduate of the University of Wisconsin.
+Dr. Tom Smithyman is a 1990 graduate of the University of Wisconsin School of Veterinary Medicine.
 Originally from Hartford, WI, he has practiced large animal medicine here since his graduation.
 Tom is a vet credentialed in the monitoring of CWD in the deer and elk herds in our area.
-He and his family live in rural Fort Atkinson.
+He and his wife, Jennifer, have been married since 1988 and live in rural Fort Atkinson.
+They have five adult children and three grandchildren.
 Tom likes to hunt, make things with his hands, and loves a good joke.

 Dr. Matt is a graduate of Iowa State University.
 Our horse clients like Matt's quiet confidence and patience around the horses, and he is equally at home in dairy practice.
-He and his wife Dixie (one of our CVTs) live in rural Elkhorn with their sons.
-In their spare time they love to ride their Harleys!
+He and his wife, Dixie (one of our CVTs), live in rural Elkhorn with their sons.
+In their spare time they love to ride their Harley's!
 Matt is quite the beer connoisseur and likes to make his own, too.

-Dr. Allenstein started the practice in 1955 when he bought the place from Dr. Marsh.
+Dr. Allenstein started the practice in 1955 when he purchased it from Dr. Marsh.
 He is known throughout the dairy industry as a doctor specializing in foot health, as the first veterinarian serving the World Dairy Expo, as a regular contributor to Cowside Practice in the Hoards Dairyman magazine, and as a professor of dairy medicine at UW School of Veterinary Medicine.
 He also instructed several of our large animal veterinarians at WVH.
 The dairy herd at the University of Wisconsin is funded by a foundation in Doc's name to train today's and tomorrow's dairy practitioners.
 Dr. A passed away in October, 2011.

 Dr. Rick Halvorson joined WVH in 1978 and retired in 2018.
 He is a graduate of Oklahoma State and grew up in Rugby, North Dakota.
 Most notably, he had the honor of being the official veterinarian for the World Dairy Expo in Madison each October, inheriting that honor from Dr. Allenstein.
 Dr. Rick always had a smile on his face, a pep in his step, and was always eager to strike up a conversation.
 Rick lives in rural Whitewater and has three grown children and several grandchildren.
-In his spare time, Rick likes to brew beer, garden, and travel.